armincerf/Final-year-project/README.md

 The online demo has the admin username and password filled in by default.
 Simply press the 'log me in' button to log in.

+A user guide to help you understand the function of the application is available in userguide.pdf.

 ## Getting the Code

 To get a local copy of the current code, clone it using git: